Jared-Godar/codeup_notes/admin/daily_quotes.md

  30SEP21
  "Don't misuse statistics the way a drunk person misuses a lamp-post -- for support rather than for illumination" - Zach Guide

+ 01OCT21 - Cabin at the end of the world - horror novel per madeline Their eyes were watching god
+ "Research is formalized curiosity it is poking and prying with purpose." - Zora Hyeston

+ Easy to get lost in the woods when exploring data.
+Must go in with pointed questions.
+Science - should be reprodicuble.